Get a Precision Second Opinion now!

 First, we reviewed Tom’s medical records and prescribed treatment protocols (both past and present).
 Our care team then arranged for Tom to work with an independent community oncologist near his hometown.
 This oncologist was supportive of precision oncology.
 He also shared CTOAM’s philosophy of working within the medical system as much as possible to meet his patients’ needs.

-Our cancer experts also encouraged Tom to ask his treatment team to reconsider liver surgery.
+Our cancer research and patient advocacy experts also encouraged Tom to ask his treatment team to reconsider liver surgery.
 This recommendation was based on scientific data that demonstrated significant benefits of this surgery in cases like Tom’s.

 Next, we obtained a sample of Tom’s tumour tissue from an existing tissue biopsy.
 We sent it for tumour DNA sequencing to identify any targetable cancer-causing mutations.
 This data is essential to determining the most beneficial treatment options for Tom’s unique form of cancer.